sst/guide/_chapters/redirect-on-login-and-logout.md

 date: 2017-01-17 00:00:00
 lang: en
 ref: redirect-on-login-and-logout
-description: To ensure that the user is redirected after logging in and logging out of our React.js app, we are going to use the useHistory React hook from React Router.
-And we’ll use the history.push method to navigate the app.
+description: To ensure that the user is redirected after logging in and logging out of our React.js app, we are going to use the useNavigate React hook from React Router.
+And we’ll use the nav.push method to navigate the app.
 comments_id: redirect-on-login-and-logout/154
 ---